cahna/pwrsolr/README.rst

-PwrSolr: Awesome Powerarrow theme with Solarized colors
+git PwrSolr: Awesome Powerarrow theme with Solarized colors
 ---------

 The following modification to the original theme were made: